Podcast Automations

 Generate fresh episodes automatically, on a recurring schedule or by sending an email to your automation's unique address.

 Automations let you put any podcast on autopilot and have fresh episodes generated automatically.
-Each run uses the same pipeline as chat-based generation: it researches the topic, writes the script, and generates the audio, then either saves a draft for review or publishes straight to your feed.
+Each run uses the same pipeline as the New Episode box: it researches the topic, checks your podcast's recent episodes so it doesn't repeat itself, writes the script, and generates the audio, then either saves a draft for review or publishes straight to your feed.

 This is most useful for news recaps, daily or weekly roundups, turning newsletters into a podcast feed, and any series where the format stays the same but the content changes.